 Cagney & Lacey

 Cagney & Lacey is an American television series aired on the CBS television network in 1982.
 It ran for a total of seven full seasons from 1982 to 1988.
 Cagney and Lacey was American television’s first serious police crime drama series with two female leads.
-A ground-breaking achievement for the early ’80s.
+The series was a ground-breaking achievement for the early ’80s.

 As a typical police and law enforcement procedure-type series, the show stars Sharon Gless and television actress Tyne Daly as two New York City police detectives with very different lives.
 Christine Cagney (Gless) was a single, career-minded woman, while Mary Beth Lacey (Daly) was a typical married but working wife and mother.
 Although they both lead very different lifestyles, they are still successful police detectives.